 One third of adults in the United States don’t get the recommended amount of sleep each night.

-Our team of experienced sleep experts and data scientists recommend taking these steps for a healthy sleep hygiene regimen:
+Our team of experienced sleep experts and data scientists recommend taking the steps below for a healthy sleep hygiene regimen.

 Follow a consistent pre-bed routine

 Bedtime routines aren’t just for babies.
 Using the same set of steps each night to wind down can help cue that it’s time to sleep and help people of all ages transition to sleep easier.

 Be sure to check out the bedtime routines used by our own sleep consultants to find out what worked for their children.